ImperialOctopus/worlds-to-follow/docs/08-arbiters-guide.md

 If you don't want to tie character progression to real-life sessions, consider either only allowing characters to spend skill points when they rest, or just give skill points when you finish short story arcs in-game.

-I suggest you also give out bonus skill points to players who make particularly interesting or character-ful decisions (similar to _Inspiration_ from D&D 5e).
+I suggest you also give out bonus skill points to players who make particularly interesting or characterful decisions (similar to _Inspiration_ from D&D 5e).
 Choose an approximate number of skill points to give out per session (split between the whole party).
 I suggest:

 - Fast: 1 bonus point per player per session.
 - Medium: 1 bonus point per two players per session.